 Disciplinary and behavioral incidents are expected to decrease during the distance learning and hybrid learning, though reportable incidents can occur in all potential school settings: distance learning and in-person learning.
-Reportable incidents must be reported in DIRS following normal reporting procedures, submitting the supplemental DIRS COVID-19 Reporting: Incidents Occurring at Alternate Locations form as needed.
 Considerations for each setting are listed below.
 Detailed reporting requirements and definitions are provided in the Disciplinary Incident Reporting System (DIRS) User Guide.
+Please note that for students who are unable to tolerate use of a mask, as set forth in the MDH Guidance, an administrative dismissal or other disciplinary action would not be appropriate under the Individual with Disabilities Education Act, Section 504 of the Rehabilitation Act and the State of Minnesota Human Rights Act, or Governor Walz's Executive Order 20-81.

-Student Settings
+Learning Settings